distardao/rasa-demo/README.md

 * credentials.yml: This file define necessary credentials used when interacting with external system.
 * endpoints.yml: This file define all endpoints that the main server shoud know, such as action server, ...
 * Dockerfile.rasaaction: The docker file defines the environment that action server run from.
+* requirements.txt: This file contains packages needed to run project.

 <!-- USAGE EXAMPLES -->